Fedomn/fedomn/README.md

 Hi, I'm **Frank Ma**.

-I focus on sql query engine and strongly believe cloud-native databases are the future.

-- Open to full-time database job opportunities.
 - Reach me at [Email](mailto:fedomn.ma@gmail.com), [Blog(in chinese)](https://frankma.me) and [Zhihu](https://www.zhihu.com/people/fedomn).

 The following are my projects for fun: